Sainsbury is to take on its high street and supermarket rivals by selling its clothing brand TU online for the first time.

-It comes after people close to the company previously said that clothing margins were too low to justify delivering clothes bought over the internet.
+People close to the company previously said that clothing margins were too low justify delivering clothes bought online to customers.

 However in a statement yesterday Sainsbury’s said it will pilot selling Tu womenswear, menswear and childrenswear clothing to around 200 “invited” customers in the Midlands, which could then be rolled out across the country next year if successful.

 The trial will start in August and shoppers invited to participate will be able to choose between picking up items from Sainsbury’s stores using click and collect or taking home deliveries.
 Around 80 per cent of the full clothing range will be available online during the pilot.

 The supermarket chain has been expanding its clothing business and improving the quality of its ranges as it looks to compete with Tesco’s F&F clothing brand and George at Asda.
 The Tu brand, which was relaunched last summer, now generates around £750m of sales.